vocalpy/vocalpy/docs/user/howto/use-vocalpy-with-scikit-learn.md

 For this how-to, we use a subset of data from [this dataset](https://figshare.com/articles/dataset/Vocal_repertoires_from_adult_and_chick_male_and_female_zebra_finches_Taeniopygia_guttata_/11905533).
 To get this subset, we can call the `vocalpy.example` function (that, under the hood, "fetches" the data using the excellent library [`pooch`](https://www.fatiando.org/pooch/latest/index.html)).

-By default, the function gives us back vocalpy data types like :class:`vocalpy.Sound`, but in this case we want the paths to the files.
+By default, the function gives us back vocalpy data types like {py:class}`vocalpy.Sound`, but in this case we want the paths to the files.
 That's because the filenames contain the ID of the zebra finch that made the sound, and below we are going to train a model to classify IDs.
-To get back the paths instead of :class:`vocalpy.Sound` instances, we set the argument `return_path` to `True`.
+To get back the paths instead of {py:class}`vocalpy.Sound` instances, we set the argument `return_path` to `True`.

 ```{code-cell} ipython3
 zblib = voc.example("zblib", return_path=True)